It seems like everyone these days is tired. And sick and tired of feeling that way.

 – exercise helps blood, nutrients, and fresh oxygen reach each body cell to keep your body humming along.

 – exercise aids digestion, absorption, metabolism, and food assimilation and improves enzyme stores.

 – exercise helps to rid your muscles and liver of stored glucose so that your cells can start to shed off excess glucose stored as fat.

 – exercise increases muscle mass.

 – boosts metabolism.
 Research indicates that cardio helps to keep your metabolism elevated for four to twelve hours after you quite exercising, burning nearly as many calories as your workout did.

 – your body releases natural mood elevators called endorphins.
 They make you feel good and in control, which reduces your potential for overeating because of depressed emotions.
 According to a Calif.
 State Univ. study, going for a ten-minute brisk walk prior to every meal can quench those snack impulses. exercising also suppresses those cravings tied to depression and stress.

 – metabolizes not only fats, but also carbohydrates and proteins for use in your body.
 The organ has a triple role in carbohydrate metabolism.

 – it converts glucose, fructose, and galactose into glycogen, which it stores.

-– when your blood sugar level drops and no new carbohydrates are available, the liver converts stored glycogen into glucose and releases it into your bloodstream.
+– converts again.
+When your blood sugar level drops and no new carbohydrates are available, the liver converts stored glycogen into glucose and releases it into your bloodstream.

 if your diet is regularly low in carbs, the liver will convert fat or protein into glucose to maintain your blood sugar levels.